p2pu/course-in-a-box/modules/unix-linux-introduction/_posts/2024-02-01-intro-to-cli.md

 a common origin in the Unix of the 1970s, 80s and 90s, there are also some differences between Linux and MacOS that we will note as we go along.

+Before we start - go to [Mentimeter](https://www.menti.com/al6zy2jhnid6) to join the presentation.

 ### Tasks

 We will be focusing on tasks using the resources listed in the _Resources_ section.